shah-pooja/angular-google-analytics-starter/README.md

 1. app/services/google/analytics/google-analytics.service.ts.
 2. assets/js/google-analytics.js
 3. app.component.ts : wires up the service to do pageview tracking (technically this is all you need to to the pageview logs)
+4. updated your environment variables, with the preferred settings for dev, prod, etc
+5. Add your UaId (google analytics id) to your environmnet variables

 Optional  sections: